abdelrahman-kamel-elgendy/ToDo/README.md

 - Zod for validation
 - JWT for authentication
 - Jest & Supertest for testing
+- Docker for containerization

 ## Prerequisites

 - Node.js (v18 or higher)
 - Docker and Docker Compose
 - npm or yarn
+- PostgreSQL (if running without Docker)

 ## Getting Started